luki/2do/README.md

 ## ➕ Additional Inclusion
 - Basic io methods as easy-to-call functions (create, open, read, write)

+## ⚙️ Execution
+### 💁🏼 Explanation
+2do is somewhat like a parser, in a sense where a list object with all its items will be nicely formatted and followingly turnt into a text-file, as well as vice versa.
+### 📝 Example
+*Will follow Soon*

 ## 🖇 Dependencies
 - [Chrono](https://github.com/lifthrasiir/rust-chrono)